wp-plugins/gregs-threaded-comment-numbering/readme.txt

 = New in This Version =

-* Option for more aggressive handling of bugs in the way WordPress orders orphaned threads: explicitly check whether a comment's parent has been deleted before trying to number it (since WordPress displays orphaned comments in the wrong order).
+* Higher performance, several minor enhancements, and a revamped administrative interface

-For more details on what's new in the latest main release, version 1.1, please see the update announcement: [New Version of Comment Numbering Plugin Adds Features and Fixes](http://counsellingresource.com/features/2009/02/03/comment-numbering-plugin-new-version/)
+For more details on what's new in the latest main release, version 1.2, please see the update announcement: [WordPress Threaded Comment Numbering Plugin Updated](http://counsellingresource.com/features/2009/03/31/threaded-comment-plugin-updated)

 = Background =